zhenging/hist207b/notes/03_reconstruction/outline.md

 + Why did they come up one vote short in trial?

 #### C. Summary of the Congressional Reconstruction Acts of 1867
-+ Congress abolished the state government in the South set uo under J's program
++ Congress abolished the state government in the South set up under J's program
 + Congress returned the southern states to millitary rule.
-  + North: Shutdown southern definance
+  - North: Shutdown southern definance
-  + White southerns: Darkest chapter in south history
+  - White southerns: Darkest chapter in south history
-  + Why?
+  - Why?
 States' right and Race
 + Congress supervised the creation of new state goverment in the South
 + Congress set new requirement for the readmission of the southern states:
-  + Former confederate leaders were excluded from office and voting
+  - Former confederate leaders were excluded from office and voting
-  + Black suffrage
+  - Black suffrage
-  + Ratification of the 14th amendment
+  - Ratification of the 14th amendment

 ### 7. Go to Blacks in Congress handout
-Why did African Americans flip?
-(From Republican to Democratic)
+**Why did African Americans flip?
+(From Republican to Democratic)**
 + Party loyalties were forged in civil war.
 (Lasted for about 100 years)
 + Black in South = Republican
-+ White in South = Democratic
++ White in South = Democrats

 1877: North troops out of South: tired of race problem in South.
 Republican party abandoned blacks in South.

-Franklin Roosevelt - Democratic - 1932
+**Franklin Roosevelt - Democratic - 1932**
 + Minority Appointments
 + Blacks start to move out of Republican Party into Democratic Party

-Harry Truman Democratic 1945
+**Harry Truman Democratic 1945**
 + Wipes out segration in armed force
 + More blacks move to Democratic Party

-Lyndon Johnson - Democratic - 1963
+**Lyndon Johnson - Democratic - 1963**
 + Civil Right
 + 90% blacks into Democratic Parth

 ### 8. Re-establish white supremacy

 #### A. Disfranchisement (p666-667)
-How were black gains in South lost?
+**How were black gains in South lost?**
 + 15th amendment says: States can not deny vote baced on race.
 (Nullified states' rights to decide)

-How did Whites get around 15th amendment?
+**How did Whites get around 15th amendment?**
 + Poll Tax
 + Literacy Test

-How effective?
+**How effective?**
 + 1940: All south states, 5 million blacks, only 150,000 (3%) eligible to vote.
 97% affected.

 #### B. Jim Crow Segration
-Racial seperation by state laws(p667-668）(Not just in south)
+Racial seperation by state laws(p.667-668）(Not just in south)